Skip to main content

 After being diagnosed with Sjögren’s in 1983, Elaine Harris was frustrated by how long it took to identify the symptoms that she was experiencing and discouraged by the lack of information that existed about the disease.
 Without an existing Foundation or the internet, Elaine was able to find only two patient fact sheets that even mentioned the disease.
 Determined to take control of her health and learn more about her symptoms, Elaine used her past community involvement to start a local support group with the only other Sjögren’s patient that she met, the secretary of her doctor.
 Initially determined to simply meet other patients and start a support group, she ended up achieving so much more, growing that support group into what today is the Sjögren’s Foundation.
-Click here to read a recent interview with Elaine.
+Click here to read a 2018 interview with Elaine.

 Elaine took the initiative to launch an organization that could bring about improvement in support, diagnosis, education, and research for Sjögren’s.
 With the help of her physicians at Long Island Jewish Medical Center in New Hyde Park, NY, the first meeting of this new group was held in 1983.
 Six months later, the first issue of The Moisture Seekers newsletter, which has now become Conquering Sjögren's, was published and in the summer of 1985, the Foundation was incorporated.
 A board of directors was then established with Elaine Harris becoming the first president of the Sjögren’s Foundation.